 Even Final Fantasy XV shone on the Strix Fusion 500, despite me having been previously a bit underwhelmed when listening to its standalone soundtrack.
 In-game, those very same battle tunes sounded much more balanced, the bass perfectly tempered against the strings, crunching sword swings and good boy Noctis and his mates shouting commands to each other during combat.

 As great as the Asus ROG Strix Fusion 500 sounds, though, I think its volume controls and fussy microphone would just be too annoying to make it my headset of choice everyday.
 Its ear cups also take a lot of adjustment and fiddling to get them feeling comfortable, and even then I still found myself shifting it around on my head after a couple of hours use.
 If oversized headsets are your bag, you’d probably be better off with the Corsair Void Pro RGB.
 The Strix might have better virtual surround sound, but the Void Pro’s much comfier and a heck of a lot more convenient.
-Alternatively, check out our best gaming headset article for more audio delights for a wider variety of head shapes.
+Alternatively, check out our rundown of my favourite headphones for more audio delights for a wider variety of head shapes.